 ABOUT

-Jeremy has also contributed to multiple produced film and television screenplays, including Alejandro González Iñárritu's upcoming film, and has collaborated with Oscar-Winning talent, including screenwriters Alex Dinelaris Jr. & Nicolás Giacobone - whose previous credits include Birdman & The Revenant.
+Jeremy has also contributed to multiple produced film and television screenplays, including Alejandro González Iñárritu's upcoming film, Digger, and has collaborated with Oscar-Winning talent, including screenwriters Alex Dinelaris Jr. & Nicolás Giacobone (Birdman, The Revenant).

-Jeremy's latest film, The Second Oldest Man Alive, premiered at Beverly Hills Film Festival and stars Gerry Bamman (Home Alone), Christina Rouner (Succession), Ezra Barnes (Motherless Brooklyn) & David Pendleton (It Comes at Night).
-The film was supported by the Panavision New Filmmaker Grant.
-The film premiered online on Omeleto and is also available to watch on Film Shortage.
+Jeremy's second short film, The Second Oldest Man Alive stars Gerry Bamman (Home Alone), Christina Rouner (Succession), Ezra Barnes (Motherless Brooklyn) & David Pendleton (It Comes at Night).
+The film was supported by the Panavision New Filmmaker Grant and premiered online on Omeleto and is also available to watch on Film Shortage.

 Jeremy is currently in post-production on his latest short film Bleeder.
 The film is produced by Scott Aharoni and features former professional boxer John Duddy in the lead role.
 The feature version of the short is in early development.